 The Church of the Brethren’s Global Mission and Service has been separated into two departments: Global Mission and Service Ministries.
 The action carried out by general secretary David Steele was announced today, Sept.
-25. Roy Winter, who had been associate executive director of Global Mission and Service and Brethren Disaster Ministries, will provide oversight for
+25.

 “CWS is planning to open many of its spring kit depots from Aug.
 17-Sept 4!”
 Brethren Disaster Ministries shared on its Facebook page this week.
 “Thank you for continuing to care for and send blessings to those affected by disasters.
 These kits make a real difference!”

 The Material Resources program of the Church of the Brethren has been making shipments of face shields and masks to Italy and other areas needing COVID-19 supplies.
 Working out of warehouse facilities at the Brethren Service Center in New Windsor, Md., Material Resources staff inventory, pack, and ship disaster relief goods, medical supplies, and other

 A decision by the Church World Service (CWS) leadership team to close all of the kit depots in local congregations through May 31 will affect the Church of the Brethren’s Material Resources ministry based at the Brethren Service Center in New Windsor, Md.
 The Material Resources warehouse facility receives, processes, and distributes CWS disaster relief